Yucatan Adventure: your Eco-Travel and Mayan Cultural Guide - Bringing you information pertaining to the Yucatan and the Mayan World.

 CATHOLIC BELIEFS AND THE MAYA FAITH OF TODAY

-Mayan Princess at the Healers Symposium in Guatemala 2008 The Spanish Conquest, in the 16th century, destroyed most of the Maya people and their civilization.
+Mayan Princess at the Healers Symposium in Guatemala 2008 The Spanish Conquest, in the 16th century during the Colonial Era of Yucatan, destroyed most of the Maya people and their civilization.
 War, diseases, and Catholicism eliminated not only the Maya socio-political system, but their religion, written records, codex and scripts, along with their wealth and freedom.
-Some Mayan people survived; but a most of the vast civilization records about their Cosmo-vision (deities, rituals, cosmology) mathematical achievements and history were burned by the Catholic Inquisition and lost forever.
+Some Mayan people survived; but the vast Mayan civilization records, the Mayan Cosmo-vision (deities, rituals, cosmology), mathematical achievements and history were burned by the Catholic Inquisition and lost forever.

 With time, most Maya spiritual practices of today, including in Yucatan, incorporate elements of Catholicism.
 Despite the pressures of modern world views, economic devastation, the vast Catholic faith infiltration and political upheavals, many Maya Elders and J-Men continue their ancient beliefs and sacred rituals in their purest form invoking their Gods in un-mixed Maya language; these spiritual ceremonies have been kept with reverence, performed with up most veneration, and taught with care by the Maya Priests and Elder Healers of KUCH KAAB Y'EETEL J-MEN MAAYA'OB, A.C a non-profit organization under the direction of Don Valerio Canché Yah; Maya Elders and “safe-keepers” of Maya knowledge and wisdom, they honor their ancestors’ beliefs, gods, deities, the Maya Cosmo-vision, and a true Mayan holistic understanding of life.
 Their commitment to safe-keep their ancestors’ cultural heritage enriches our world and understanding of humankind.